 M.Ed., People, Place and Pedagogy

 The School of Education offers Master of Education degrees in counseling, special education and education.
-Students in the education major may earn a degree in these areas of specialization: people, place and pedagogy, language and literacy, and online innovation and design.
+Students in the education major may earn a degree in these areas of specialization: people, place and pedagogy, second language acquisition, bilingual education and literacy, and online innovation and design.
 Students completing postbaccalaureate certification in elementary or secondary education may earn an M.Ed. in the respective area.
 For elementary education, secondary education, special education and counseling majors, refer to specific admission and program requirements listed in the respective sections.

 Applications will be reviewed on March 1 and Oct.
 1 for admission in the following semester.
 Faculty may vote to admit, not admit or admit with stipulations.
 Stipulations are specified when additional development in particular areas is needed before beginning a graduate degree program.